-A quotation from The Rose of Sharon (Mariana de la Mar 1)
+A quotation from Mermaid out of Water (Mariana de la Mar prequel)

 I alighted on the prow, sat there as I always had – teasing him in my innocence, I realised suddenly, now that my childhood world had vanished like flames over a fire when the fire goes out.
 The fire had been Sebah and Grandpapa, and Papa.